-Satellite Internet Service, is the one High Speed Internet Service that is available anywhere.
-As long as one has electricity and (in North America) a clear view of the southern sky, satellite broadband should be available.
-Service providers are generally specialized satellite internet providers.
+Satellite internet service is available anywhere as long as one has electricity and (in North America) a clear view of the southern sky.
+Service providers are generally specialized satellite providers.
 Unlike the first satellite internet services offered more than a decade ago, a dial-up connection is no longer required for uploads.
 Satellite internet services operate independently of telephone or cable networks.

 Satellite internet has come a long way in recent years.
 For the longest time, satellite internet services were limited to a maximum download speed of about 1.5 Mbps, but the new generation of satellites have changed this significantly.
 Speeds of up to 30 Mbps are now available with unlimited data.
 Satellite providers have been racing to expand their footprint, improve capacity and increase speeds for customers so service should only improve over time.
 The two main competitors in the United States are ViaSat and HughesNet.
 Both offer high download speeds from modern satellite systems.

-Satellite Broadband Internet is not ideal for consumers who require highly responsive High Speed Internet Service such as that required for online games or high frequency stock trading since there is a slight delay during transmissions.
+Satellite internet is not ideal for consumers who require highly responsive service such as that required for online games or high frequency stock trading since there is a slight delay (latency) during transmissions.
 You can read more about satellite internet in our article "Satellite Internet: Is it for You?".

 Satellite Internet requires about $600.00 in specialized equipment and the proper installation of a small satellite dish with a clear view of the southern sky.
 Regulations require that a qualified technician install the dish, but a technician is not required if a specialized self-targeting mobile satellite dish is used.
-Equipment can often be financed or leased by the Satellite Internet Provider.
+Equipment can often be financed or leased by the satellite service provider.

 Generally $50.00 to $90.00 per month depending on service options and speed plus the cost of the equipment and in some case an activation fee of about $100.